Sanjak of Smederevo: 18th century

 In 1717, the Sanjak was again occupied by Austria, to which it was ceded in 1718 following the Treaty of Požarevac.
 The Sanjak of Smederevo remained under Austrian rule for 20 years, as the Kingdom of Serbia, until it was reconquered by the Ottomans following the Austro-Turkish War (1737–1739) and the Treaty of Belgrade.
 Belgrade, the center of the region while under Austrian rule, became neglected under the Ottomans whereas Smederevo (Semendire) regained its former role as an administrative center.
 Nevertheless, Belgrade eventually became the seat of a pasha with the title of vizier.

 In 1788, Koča's frontier rebellion saw eastern Šumadija occupied by Austrian Serbian freikorps and hajduks.
 From 1788 to 1791, Belgrade was again under Austrian rule after Koča's rebellion.
 The Siege of Belgrade from 15 September to 8 October 1789, a Habsburg Austrian force besieged the fortress of Belgrade.
 The Austrians held the city until 1791 when it handed Belgrade back to the Ottomans according to the terms of the Treaty of Sistova.

+The Belgrade treasury was attached to the new reform treasury since 1 March 1793.
+It was decided in mid-1793 that a muhassıl administer the Belgrade treasury, and this was entrusted to the new mühafiz of Belgrade, Hadji Mustafa Pasha, who thereby held all powers in the province.

 In 1793 and 1796 Sultan Selim III proclaimed firmans which gave more rights to Serbs.
 Among other things, taxes were to be collected by the obor-knez (dukes); freedom of trade and religion were granted and there was peace.
 Selim III also decreed that some unpopular janissaries were to leave the Belgrade Pashaluk as he saw them as a threat to the central authority of Hadji Mustafa Pasha.
 Many of those janissaries were employed by or found refuge with Osman Pazvantoğlu, a renegade opponent of Sultan Selim III in the Sanjak of Vidin.
 Fearing the dissolution of the Janissary command in the Sanjak of Smederevo, Osman Pazvantoğlu launched a series of raids against Serbians without the permission of Sultan Selim III, causing much volatility and fear in the region.
 Pazvantoğlu was defeated in 1793 by the Serbs at the Battle of Kolari.

 In the summer of 1797 the sultan appointed Mustafa Pasha on position of beglerbeg of Rumelia Eyalet and he left Serbia for Plovdiv to fight against the Vidin rebels of Pazvantoğlu.
 During the absence of Mustafa Pasha, the forces of Pazvantoğlu captured Požarevac and besieged the Belgrade fortress.
 At the end of November 1797 obor-knezes Aleksa Nenadović, Ilija Birčanin and Nikola Grbović from Valjevo brought their forces to Belgrade and forced the besieging janissary forces to retreat to Smederevo.
 By 1799 the janissary corps had returned, as they were pardoned by Sultan's decree, and they immediately suspended the Serbian autonomy and drastically increased taxes, enforcing martial law in Serbia.